Chris-921/Data_Structure/README.md

 ## Project Description

 #### Game 2048:
-I build the core logic of the game "2048".  (see this on-line version of 2048: https://play2048.co/ ).
+I built the core logic of the game "2048".  (see this on-line version of 2048: https://play2048.co/ ).

 The game itself is quite simple.
 It’s played on a 4*4 grid of squares, each of which can either be empty or contain a tile bearing an integer–a power of 2 greater than or equal to 2.
 Before the first move, the application adds a tile containing either 2 or 4 to a random square on the initially empty board.
 The choice of 2 or 4 is random, with a 75% chance of choosing 2 and a 25% chance of choosing 4.